 - Check immediately pre-trip that all items are packed.

 As part of the Planning Curriculum for my guided trips, every client is required to complete a gear list.
-To assist them in this process, I provide them with a gear list template, the same that is included below.
-Since 2011 this template has been shared with 80 trips and nearly 500 clients; it’s updated and refined annually.
-Unlike most other gear lists, this template is applicable to:
+To assist them in this process, I provide them with a gear list template, the same that I’ve embedded below.
+Since 2011 this template has been used by over 1,000 clients on 129 trips; it’s updated and refined annually.